 He started work with the company in August 2017 with a basic salary of $1,600 as stated on his In-principle Approval for a Work Permit and confirmed by the Ministry of Manpower (MOM).
 However, the boss only paid him $1,300 a month, which didn’t include overtime pay either.
 Matters deteriorated in November, December 2018 and January 2019 when he wasn’t paid at all.
 So towards the end of January, he filed a salary complaint at MOM.

 The boss’ reaction was swift.
 An airticket for Borhan was bought for a flight departing 31 January.
 Pushing him out of the country would effectively thwart his claim.
 Burly men, known euphemistically as repatriation agents, but usually referred to as “gangsters” by the victimised workers, came to escort him to the airport.
 However, Borhan stood his ground and refused to go.
 Perhaps knowing that laying hands on Borhan would turn things ugly and probably criminal, the men desisted, and Borhan managed to walk away.

-Unsure when or if repatriation agents might come again and this time with fewer scruples — Borhan moved out to Little India.
+Too afraid to continue staying in the company dorm — who knows when the repatriation agents might come again, and this time with fewer scruples — Borhan moved out to Little India.

 The matter of where Borhan was staying also came up during the meeting but was not resolved either.
 The MOM officer probably understood the circumstances and said Borhan could continue living outside “and see how.”

 Rayhan is physically smaller than Borhan.
 He looks more like a university student than a labourer.
-Unlike the bigger Borhan who stood his ground, Rayhan was physically assaulted after telling his employer he didn’t want to do the night shift without getting an extra allowance.
+Unlike the bigger Borhan who stood his ground, Rayhan was physically assaulted after lodging a salary claim with MOM.